Gardening: Ornaments and accessories

-There is a wide range of garden ornaments and accessories available in the market for both the professional gardener and the amateur to exercise their creativity.
+There is a wide range of garden ornaments and accessories available in the market for both the professional gardener and the amateur to exercise their creativity, for example, sculptures, lights or fountains.
 These are used to add decoration or functionality, and may be made from a wide range of materials such as copper, stone, wood, bamboo, stainless steel, clay, stained glass, concrete, or iron.
 Examples include trellis, garden furniture, gnomes, statues, outdoor fireplaces, fountains, rain chains, urns, bird baths and feeders, wind chimes, and garden lighting such as candle lanterns and oil lamps.
 The use of these items can be part of the expression of a gardener's gardening personality.